davidroad/iGTP/README.md

 ### Configuration Example

-The training config file and evaluation config file are provided, including the example data location (provided) and the hyperparameters:
+The training config file and evaluation config file are provided, including the example data location and the hyperparameters:

 | Parameter                    | Value          | Description                                     |
 | ---------------------------- | -------------- | ----------------------------------------------- |